 The tour culminates with a cooking class where you’ll get to make jiaozi, a dumpling eaten at Chinese New Year.

 There’s a similar breakfast tour in Beijing, where you’ll explore the city’s hutongs ― narrow, medieval-era lanes of adjoining houses built around courtyards ― as the residents are stirring.
-Food on this tour includes yoghurt (consumed China-style, through a straw) and hotplate-fresh jianbing (pancakes).
+Food on this tour includes yogurt (consumed China-style, through a straw) and hotplate-fresh jianbing (pancakes).

 Older children might enjoy an evening food tour.
 In Xian, you travel through the city’s central grid of narrow streets by tuk-tuk, pausing to eat along the way.
 If you eat meat, Xian’s signature dish of roujiamo ― burgers filled with pulled pork ― is a succulent treat.
 You can find out more about this particular tour in our guide to Chinese food.